SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Low-Code_Apps_configuration/LowCodeApps_header_config.md

 1. Click the "+" icon on the left or right side of the page header bar, depending on where you want to add a button to the header bar.

-1. Enter a name for the button in the page configuration pane.
-Or you can do so directly by clicking on the button in the header bar.
+1. Enter a name for the button in the page configuration pane or directly on the button in the header bar.

 1. In the page configuration pane, expand the *Icon* section to select an icon for the button.